nic-dgl103-f24-cvs2/project-Dhaliwal053/README.md

 - **Typography**:

-  - Modern sans-serif fonts for readability and professionalism.
+  - Merriweather and Lato fonts for readability and professionalism.

 - **Imagery**: